-- Jack and Pumpkin are our 2 cats that love to prowl around the Garden.
-Jack is particularly fat, loves finding mice, and will follow you everywhere around the garden until he gets fed.
+- Pumpkin is our 1 cat that love to prowl around the Garden.
 Pumpkin is black and orange and keeps to herself most of the time.

 - In just 1 week, the Youth Garden Summer Camp puts on a full scale garden-themed play at Moab’s Historic Star Hall each year during “Theater Week.”

 - Through our summer program, we have watched 100s of Moab’s youth grow up at the Youth Garden Project

 - We sell approximately 100 different varieties of vegetables, flowers, herbs, perennials, and bare root fruit trees at our annual plant sale!